 Tiffany Miller, Mom of an Amazing Daughter with Autism & iFamilyKC Team Member

 Want to read more from Tiffany? 🙂 She talks about Shifting Expectations for your children…check it out!
+You can also find resources about Cerebral Palsy.
 Or sign-up for the iFamilyKC scoop to get valuable info & things to do delivered right to your inbox!